Involutive Markov categories and the quantum de Finetti theorem: Pictures

-\begin{proposition} The pictures $\cpu_{\min/\max}$ have Kolmogorov products. \end{proposition} \begin{proof} We use the same notation as in \cref{def:kolmogorov} above.
+\begin{proof} We use the same notation as in \cref{def:kolmogorov} above.
 If some $A_j$ is the zero algebra, then it is easy to see that the zero algebra also serves as a Kolmogorov product $A_J$.
 We can therefore assume that all $A_j$ are non-zero.